 On Friday through Sunday, two weekends before Thanksgiving, faith communities across the Nation focus on the critical need for organs, tissues, marrow, and blood, and their life-enhancing capabilities.
 Faith leaders and donation professionals lead discussions of issues concerning donation, and faith communities sponsor donation awareness activities, donor registrations, and speakers during this 3-day celebration of life.

 Each April, the Solid Organ Transplant Programs host an afternoon picnic for transplant recipients and their families.

 Last year's Red Balloon Run & Ride was a huge success!
 Thank you to everyone who participated.

 We look forward to the next race, and, as always, will have the Solid Organ Transplant Camp SOAR team there!

 Camp SOAR is a weekend retreat held at Camp John Marc in Meridian, Texas, traditionally on the last weekend in March.
-Campers include teenagers (13-18 years old) who have had a solid organ transplant (heart, kidney, liver, and/or intestine).
+Campers include teenagers (13-18 years old) who have had a solid organ transplant (heart, kidney, and/or liver).
 Staff members from Children's Health attend the camp including a physician, a child life specialist, nurses and other trained volunteers.
 Indoor and outdoor activities are offered including a ropes course, arts and crafts, sports and games.
 Camp SOAR is funded completely by grants and donations and offered to campers free of charge.

 Since 1993, Camp SOAR has provided teens an opportunity to develop supportive relationships with other teens, discuss relevant adolescent issues and strengthen their relationship with their medical teams.
 For more information, call the Solid Organ Transplant Program child life specialist at 214-456-8600.